rabdullahi/ITCS6100Project/Deliverable 1 README.md

 <ins>Business Problem, Opportunity or Domain Knowledge<ins>

-We are trying to identify what energy means to consume the most in order to invest in that sector the most.
-What provides the best capital expenditures in the energy sector.
+What energy production is the most with the least amount of consumption.
+CAPEX (Capital Expenditure) Optimization in what specific energy sector.

 <ins>Research objective<ins>